 The PSD will be the lead agency for Vermont’s involvement in this project.
 “Vermont has succeeded dramatically in deploying solar energy, and we are excited to work with other New England states to build on this success and work to further lower the cost of solar energy in our region” said Christopher Recchia, Commissioner of the VT PSD.

-In addition to the Vermont Public Service Department, the lead state agencies participating are Connecticut’s Clean Energy Finance and Investment Authority, the Massachusetts Department of Energy Resources, the New Hampshire Office of Energy and Planning, and the Rhode Island Office of Energy Resources.
+In addition to the Vermont Public Service Department, the lead state agencies participating are Connecticut’s Clean Energy Finance and Investment Authority (CEFIA), the Massachusetts Department of Energy Resources (MA DOER), the New Hampshire Office of Energy and Planning (NH OEP), and the Rhode Island Office of Energy Resources (RI OER).

-The Rooftop Solar Challenge II incentivizes teams to make it easier and more affordable for Americans to “go solar” through competitively awarded funding.
+The Rooftop Solar Challenge II incentivizes teams to make it easier and more affordable for Americans to go solar through competitively awarded funding.
 By streamlining permit processes, updating planning and zoning codes, improving standards for connecting solar power to the electric grid, and increasing access to financing, teams will clear a path for rapid expansion of solar energy and serve as models for other communities across the nation.
-The Rooftop Solar Challenge II is part of the SunShot Initiative, which strives to make solar-generated electricity fully cost-competitive with other sources of electricity by the end of the decade.
+The Rooftop Solar Challenge II is part of the SunShot Initiative, which strives to make solar energy fully cost-competitive with other forms of energy by the end of the decade.

 The New England Solar Cost-Reduction Partnership will help strengthen the solar market in the five-state region with 13 million residents.
 The partnership will refine and deploy innovations developed in Connecticut and Massachusetts for DOE’s Rooftop Solar Challenge I, and will more widely implement solar best practices from across the region.

 Under this award, the PSD and the four other states will tackle a range of barriers to PV deployment, including permitting and interconnection challenges; the need for new financing tools; and planning and zoning rule variations.